AyeshaMishree/Orrery-Web-App/README.md

 > The project is completed and source code is private, due to confidential information in project.

-For collaboration inquiries or further information, feel free to [reach out](mailto: ayeshamishree@gmail.com).
+For collaboration inquiries or further information, feel free to reach out (email to: ayeshamishree@gmail.com).